LucaIgnatescu/rust-pass/README.md

 RustPass works with vaults, which have the `.rpdb` file extension.
 These hold all the keys, and are stored as protobufs.

-- To create a vault, run `rustpass create -n <NAME> -p <PATH>`.
+- To create a vault, run `rustpass create -n <NAME> -p <PATH>`
-- To open a vault, run `rustpass open`.
+- To open a vault, run `rustpass open`
 - After opening the vault, it can be navigated with usual UNIX file commands:
     - `cd` to enter subdirectories
     - `ls` to list all keys and directories
     - `mkdir` create subdirectories
-    - To get the value associated with a key, use `get <KEYNAME>`.
-It will be copied to the clipboard and deleted after a set number of seconds.
+    - `get <KEYNAME>` to get the value associated with a key.
+It will be copied to the clipboard and deleted after a set number of seconds
 - To adjust the configuration, such as the time a value will be kept in the clipboard, run `rustpass config`.
-Run `rustpass config --help` for more details.
+Run `rustpass config --help` for more details

-For more detailed explanations, use `rustpass --help`.
+For more detailed explanations, use `rustpass --help`

 ***NOTE*: nested directories are not supported.**